mungitoperrito/mungitoperrito.github.io/blog_posts/ticket/source.md

 off at 1990.

 After combining the upper and lower bounds, the study period runs from 1990 to 2015.
+The other rows, with questionable dates, are dropped from the study.

 ### Parse the date field into subfields

+Granularity is another concern.

 In the csv file, the date is a single field that has the format `mm/dd/yyyy`.
-That format is too course.
+That format is awkward to work with.
 The solution is to break apart the date and add columns for the `year`, `month` and `day`.

 Alternatively, you could use a database that has a `date` datatype.
 (SQLite doesn't have a `date` data type.)